Lake Manchar: Geography

 Lake Manchar is directly south of Hamal Lake, and the two are connected by the Main Nara Valley Drain built in 1921.
-Manchar lake's surface area fluctuates with the seasons - from as little as 200 km² to as much as 500 km² during monsoon rains.
+Manchar lake's surface area fluctuates with the seasons - from as little as 200 km2 to as much as 500 km2 during monsoon rains.
 The average depth is only 2.5 to 3.75 metres.
 It is 6 metres lower than the bed of the Indus, and sometimes catches floodwater from the river, while in winter when the river is low, water flows from the lake into the Indus.
 Freshwater flow from canals amounts to 1.54 MAF, and rainfall in the area averages only 4.46 inches annual.

 The southern end of the lake is at the base of the Laki Hills, a branch of the Kirthar Mountains, and water flows to the Indus via the Aral channel, and Danister Canal.

 Environmental degradation

 The lake supports thousands of fisherfolk, who depend on the freshwater fish in the lake.
 The lake since construction of the Main Nara Valley Drain in 1921 has undergone environmental degradation with inflow of sewage.
 Consequently, the water quality of the lake has been degraded.

 The diversion of water from the Indus and a diminished storm runoff from the Kirthar mountains have contributed to the reduction in fresh water supplies, resulting in the water becoming saline, and killing off fish.
 At the same time, saline drainage water from agricultural fields of Balochistan and surrounding areas flows into Lake Manchar.
 The lake was a stop-off on the Indus flyway for Siberian migratory birds, but the numbers have fallen from 25,000 birds counted in 1988 to 2,800 birds counted in 2002, because the lake no longer provides the birds' main food, the lake fish.
 In the place of the birds, the lake now hosts a saline water reed.

 The lake also provided large volumes of water for irrigation, but this has also been reduced and has resulted in a great reduction in the area irrigated by the lake.
-Right Bank Outfall Drain is being built to save the lake from contamination.
+Right Bank Outfall Drain is being built to save the lake from contamination through inflow of sewage.
 Construction of the Nai Gaj Dam upstream from the lake will result in freshwater being discharged into the lake throughout the year, instead of seasonally, which should improve the lake's waters.